sapan322/Raman-Cybersecurity-Portfolio/Build A Basic Home Lab/README.md

  ***Outcome***: All necessary software has been downloaded and stored in Proxmox VE.

-## Proxmox VE network interfaces preparation.
+## Step 3: Proxmox VE Network Configuration
-- Created a Linux Bridge (VMBR10) with VLAN Aware and Autostart enabled in the Proxmox Network tab.
+- Created a Linux Bridge (VMBR10) with ***VLAN Aware*** and ***Autostart*** enabled in the Proxmox Network tab.

 ***Outcome***: A dedicated bridge is now available for configuring the firewall and VLAN networking.

-## Virtual Machines (VMs) Creation and Software Installation
+## Step 4: Virtual Machines (VMs) Creation and Software Installation
 - Kali Linux VM: Installed following this [guide](https://www.youtube.com/watch?v=KQVdH79-RA8)
 - Windows 10 VM: Installed Windows and VirtIO drivers using this [guide](https://www.youtube.com/watch?v=-KTTmrA3DX8)
-- pfSense VM: Installed the firewall using [this guide](https://www.youtube.com/watch?v=yTMvrPAwbPE), setting: `WAN: VMBR0` and `LAN: VMBR10`
+- pfSense VM: Installed the firewall using [this guide](https://www.youtube.com/watch?v=yTMvrPAwbPE), settings:
+  - `WAN: VMBR0`
+  - `LAN: VMBR10`

-## pfSense Configuration.
+## Step 5: pfSense Configuration
-To configure pfSense, log in to the web interface at 192.168.10.1 from a VM in the LAN.
-If accessing from WAN, temporarily disable the firewall by running pfctl -d in the pfSense shell.
+To configure pfSense, log in to the web interface at `192.168.10.1` from a VM in the LAN.
+If accessing from WAN, temporarily disable the firewall by running `pfctl -d` in the pfSense shell.

 **pfSense Network Zones**
 | Interface | Subnet | Description |